 “We know that music is a powerful stimulator of the brain.
 It has the potential to be a critical tool to preserve and enhance brain health.
 For now, let's stop for a moment and listen to the music,” said Jacobo Mintzer, M.D., Executive Director of the Roper Saint Francis Research and Innovation Center and Governance Committee lead for this report.

 The GCBH issue experts were able to reach 13 points of consensus around music and healthy aging and 5 for treatment of disease or injuries causing cognitive impairment over the next several months as the report developed.
 Although more research is needed, the GCBH issue experts have concluded that listening and making music holds significant potential to support brain health as people age.
 The GCBH has adopted 10 recommendations for individuals to incorporate music into their lives to promote mental well-being, increase social connection, and stimulate thinking skills.
 These recommendations as well as practical tips are provided in the final report and were approved by the GCBH Governance Committee in June 2020.
 Liaisons from numerous civic and nonprofit organizations with expertise in music and brain health reviewed drafts and helped refine the report.
-The result is a cache of helpful information for adults 50+, health care providers, and communities particularly useful now when social distancing during the Covid-19 pandemic limits options for social gatherings and other brain healthy activities.
+The result is a cache of helpful information for adults 50+, health care providers, and supportive communities and family members.